Leh: Modern highways

 Since 1989, the 473 km Leh-Manali Highway has served as the second road to Ladakh.
-Open from June to late October, this high road traverses the upland desert plateaux of Rupsho, whose altitude ranges from 3660 m to 4570 m.
+Open from June to late October, this high road traverses the upland desert plateaux of Rupshu, whose altitude ranges from 3660 m to 4570 m.
 There are a number of high passes enroute among which the highest one, known as Tanglang La (5325 m) As of 2025-26, tunnels are being constructed on this route for all-weather connectivity.